dapr/quickstarts/9.secretstore/README.md

 You'll also see the container image that is being deployed.
 If you want to update the code and deploy a new image, see **Next Steps** section.

-This deployment provisions an External IP.
+This deployment provisions an external IP.
 Wait until the IP is visible: (may take a few minutes)

 ```